itsweichen/Java/HeadFirstJava.md

 1. There is no `private` class, but you can make it non-public (if you don't declare `public`).
 Only the class in the same package can subclass this non-public class.
 2. `final` stops a class from being subclassed.
 3. If a class has only `private` constructors, it can't be subclassed.

+Override vs. Overload

+* An overloaded method is just a different method that happens to have the same method name.

+### Interface and abstract classes

+Abstract class and abstract method

+* *Abstract class*: Some classes are needed for inheritance and polymorphism, but are not meant to be initialized (like Animal class).
+They are the classes that must be extended.
+* An *abstract method* means the method must be overriden.
+It has no body.
+* An abstract method cannot be in non-abstract class.
+* You *must* implement all abstract methods in a concret class.
+(Remember, the abstract methods have no body!)